Chicago Conference Personnel

 BARBARA SMITHChicagoBarb was the winner of the 2018 Skokie Idol Contest.
 She has sung in shows at Davenport's, Underground Wonder Bar, Rosa's Lounge, Chief O'Neill's and the Cliff Dwellers Club.
 Her powerful alto voice is well-suited to jazz, blues, and folk music as well as cabaret.
 She is a board member of Working in Concert and an active volunteer organizer of the Cabaret Connexion.
 Barb started her career as a folk singer, playing guitar and singing at coffee houses and in hootenannies.

 CARMEN BODINOChicagoAs her father would say, Carmen was "my only daughter who was born singing, not crying".
 Born in the Philippines, microbiologist-turned-cabaret singer, she made her solo début at Davenport's in Chicago in 2013 with Here's To Life!
 Her musical experience ranges from choirs, classic guitar, and cabaret.
 Auditing the 2018 Chicago Paris Cabaret Connexion inspired her back to stage after five years of absence.
 She continues to sing with SongShopLive and is a member of the Chicago Cabaret Professionals.

 CAROL WESTONChicagoCarol started singing and playing the piano and violin at a very young age.
-For many years, she has been a troubadour with guitar in hand, playing in schools and libraries.
-She has also performed at Davenport's, Cyrano's, The Jazz Showcase, the piano bar at the Drake Hotel and the Carlton Club at the Ritz.
+For many years, she has been a troubadour with guitar in hand, playing in schools and libraries, senior centers, private parties as well as at Navy Pier and Taste of Chicago's family stages.
+She has also been heard at Davenport's, the Jazz Showcase, and Cyrano's as well as singing and playing the piano at the Carlton Club at the Ritz, Cité restaurant atop Lake Pointe Tower, and the Forge Club in Vernon Hills.
 A founding member of the Chicago Cabaret Professionals, she has been able to live her dream of becoming a cabaret singer.
 She performs Life Is...Snapshots in Song and Thank You for the Music with Arlene Armstrong and Ruth Fuerst and most recently appeared with Don Hoffman at Davenport's in I'll Take Romance.